-I returned to my half slumber on the bench and soaked up the sun’s warmth, wondering how many more chances for a sunbathe I’d have in the mountains that season.
-I relived the fantastic scramble down off Goryu to that point, the clamber over monstrous hulks of rock, perching in nooks and peering into ice filled ravines, their ultimate depths hidden by cloud lapping at the ramparts of the mountains.
+Oh, what a fantastic scramble down off Goryu it had been.
+The monstrous hulks of rock, perching in nooks and peering into ice filled ravines, their ultimate depths hidden by cloud lapping at the ramparts of the mountains.
 At times eagles would effortlessly appear out of the white sea and drift overhead.
 I scrambled alone beyond Goryu.
 A sole figure cutting a teetering silhouette high in the crags of the Kita Alps.

 Later, as clouds massed across the Kurobe at Tsurugi’s shoulders, I cleared another bench and rickety, wooden table from the hut’s entrance, salvaged a sheet of ply from a woodpile and laid it flat on the concrete step.
 A handy bit of insulation against cold concrete.
 Overhead, beyond the spires and gargoyles of rock, horsetails sailed before being swept away by the leopard skin patterns of altocumulus.